Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Each village or town has its own Mairie or town hall; local politics are big.
 Being friendly with the Maire is part of being accepted.
 The French are very formal; the Maire will expect you to introduce yourselves as a sign of respect.

-You will be informed of any other expats living locally; in our village of 500 inhabitants, there are 4 other British residents; 2 permanent and 2 who divide their time between France and the UK.
-We were all invited to tea so that we could meet each other by a member of the village committee; a direct result of introducing ourselves to the Maire.
+We were all invited to tea so that we could meet each other by a member of the village committee, a direct result of introducing ourselves to the Maire.

 What can I do in my leisure time in Burgundy?

 And what to do with your leisure time?
 Burgundy is home to many rivers, the major river being the Saone.
-There are many tributaries also; perfect for anyone who enjoys boating whether that is in a small, private vessel or a larger river cruiser.
+There are many tributaries also, perfect for anyone who enjoys boating whether that is in a small, private vessel or a larger river cruiser.

 The rivers provide the opportunity for fishing, as do the many lakes.